imbohyun1/cdk-eks-project/README.md

 ### 1. Infrastructure Provisioning

-* AWS CDK: I utilize AWS Cloud Development Kit (CDK) v2 with Java to define and provision our infrastructure.
+* AWS CDK: I utilized AWS Cloud Development Kit (CDK) v2 with Java to define and provisioned the infrastructure.
+The EKS cluster was fully bootstrapped with operational software that is needed to deploy and operate workloads.
   This includes:
+    * A new Well-Architected VPC with both Public and Private subnets.
-    * Amazon EKS Cluster: A managed Kubernetes service that hosts our applications.
+    * **Amazon EKS Cluster**: A managed Kubernetes service that hosts our applications.
-    * Managed Node Groups: EC2 instances that serve as worker nodes for running applications and services.
+    * **Managed Node Groups**: EC2 instances that serve as worker nodes for running applications and services.
-    * Monitoring Tools:
-        * Prometheus and Grafana for metrics.
-        * CloudWatch Agent and Fluent-bit for logging.
-    * Cluster Management:
+    * **Cluster Management**:
-        * Cluster Autoscaler, Karpenter for dynamic node scaling.
+        * [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), [Karpenter](https://karpenter.sh/) for dynamic node scaling, automatically adjusts the size of a Kubernetes Cluster so that all pods have a place to run.
         * KubeCost for cost management.
         * AWS Load Balancer Controller for exposing services/ingresses.
-    * System Add-Ons
+    * **System Add-Ons**
         * VPC CNI Plugin
         * Kube-proxy
         * CoreDNS
         * EBS CSI Driver/ EFS CSI Driver
         * Kubernetes Metrics server
+    * **Monitoring/Logging Tools**:
+        * Prometheus and Grafana for metrics.
+        * CloudWatch Agent and Fluent-bit for logging.

 ![](./doc/pod-all.png)